-We are often asked by listeners of our weekly show Economic Update, and our bi-monthly show Anti-Capitalist Chronicles for transcriptions but are unable to produce them regularly with our small staff.
+We are often asked by listeners of our shows (Economic Update, Anti-Capitalist Chronicles and more) for transcriptions but are unable to produce them regularly with our small staff.
 Would you like to help us type up transcriptions to help our shows reach wider audiences?

 Sign up to join our Translation Team!

-We have a large and growing international audience, due in part to the fantastic work of our translation team, who create captions for Economic Update and Anti-Capitalist Chronicles in other languages.
+We have a large and growing international audience, due in part to the fantastic work of our translation team, who create captions for our videos in other languages.
 If you are fluent in another language that’s not English, this could be a great way to help us make our work more available to non-english speakers!

 Sign up to become a volunteer copy-editor!

 Beyond show transcriptions, we sometimes publish blog pieces, small books and more.
 If you’d like to help us make sure we’ve crossed all our Ts and dotted our Is, then you can sign up our list of people interested in volunteering on these small projects.
 Professional copy-editing experience preferred.